No decision on post of Maharashtra Speaker

 Shelar met Sanjay Raut of Sena this past Saturday; a day later, Fadnavis also said that Sena and BJP may have differences of opinion but they were not enemies.
 “We have parted ways due to some differences but we are certainly not enemies.
 Sena and BJP’s fight is not a long- standing traditional war.”

 As the discussions became heated, Opposition legislators approached the seat of presiding officer Bhaskar Jadhav and tried to snatch the microphone and remove the mace on the table.
-Jadhav announced the passing of the resolution.
-He later told the assembly that the MLAs hurled abuses at him and tried to manhandle him.
+Jadhav announced the passing of the resolution and adjourned the proceedings for 10 minutes.
+He later told the members of the assembly that the MLAs hurled abuses at him and tried to manhandle him.

+“This has been unprecedented in my more than three decades legislative career.
+I was abused by the BJP legislators who also tried to physically assault me.
+They were supported by leader of Opposition Devendra Fadnavis,” said Jadhav.

+The BJP, however, refuted Jadhav’s claims with Shelar accusing the MVA government of “putting the Taliban to shame”.